What is privileged access management (PAM) and why is it important?

 Privileged access, unless completely managed with powerful controls and constantly monitored, can subject your organization to the risk of data overexposure and consequently result in business disruption, lawsuits, investigation costs, and reputation damage.

-Like Gartner says, privileged access management should be one of your top long-term security projects to eliminate weaknesses in your cybersecurity posture and successfully neutralize emerging privileged access risks.
+Privileged access management should be one of your top long-term security projects to eliminate weaknesses in your cybersecurity posture and successfully neutralize emerging privileged access risks.

-How to protect privileged accounts with PAM
+How to protect privileged accounts with PAM?

-Forrester estimates that 80% of data breaches are due to compromised privileged credentials, such as passwords, tokens, keys, and certificates.
 Emerging cyber trends suggest that attackers do not always rely on sophisticated tools or attack methods to breach the security perimeters of an organization.
 All they need is one compromised privileged account or a weak credential to gain unlimited, unrestricted access to business-sensitive information.
 Therefore, real-time monitoring, regular auditing, and secure governance and management of privileged accounts are integral parts of privileged access management.

 Let us dig deep into some PAM best practices and key features to look out for in a PAM solution.

-Privileged access management best practices
+Privileged access management (PAM) best practices

 Privileged access management best practices can be classified into three phases: before, during, and after the delegation of privileged access to a certain system.